-We estimate that the net proceeds from this offering will be approximately US\$ million, based upon a public offering price of US\$ per Unit, without deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming none of the Warrants issued in this offering are exercised.
-If the underwriter exercises its over-allotment option to purchase additional Shares and/or Pre-Funded Warrants from us in full, we estimate that the gross proceeds will be approximately US\$ million without deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately US\$8.56 million, based upon a public offering price of US\$1.40 per Unit, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming none of the Warrants issued in this offering are exercised.
+If the underwriter exercises its over-allotment option to purchase additional Shares and/or Pre-Funded Warrants from us in full, we estimate that the net proceeds will be approximately US\$9.95 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.